asynts/calc/README.md

 # calc
 This is an interpreter for algebraic expressions.
-A live demonstration:
+Example:

 ~~~
 >>> 1